Archdiocese of Atlanta: 1776 to 1850

 The Vatican erected the Diocese of Charleston in 1820, covering Georgia, North Carolina and South Carolina.
 The first Catholic church in Atlanta, Immaculate Conception, was dedicated in 1848.

 1850 to 1956

 The Vatican in 1850 established the Diocese of Savannah, with jurisdiction over Georgia and most of Florida.
-By the start of the American Civil War in 1860, there were approximately 4,000 Catholics in Georgia.
+By the start of the American Civil War in 1861, there were approximately 4,000 Catholics in Georgia.
 In 1864, General William T. Sherman entered Atlanta with the Union Army.
-His military campaign had been characterized by the burning of towns in Georgia.
-Reverend Thomas O’Reilly, pastor of Immaculate Conception Church in Atlanta, met with Sherman and convinced him to spare not only his church, but four Protestant churches as well.
+His military campaign had been characterized by the burning of towns along his advance through Georgia.
+Thomas O’Reilly, pastor of Immaculate Conception Church in Atlanta, met with Sherman and convinced him to spare not only his church, but four Protestant churches as well.